-Varenicline

-Varenicline is being reintroduced into the UK by Teva Pharmaceuticals on behalf of Brown & Burk, and Wave Pharma.
-It is licensed and available as a prescription-only medication.

-Varenicline is being introduced in August 2024 as a generic medication after the proprietary version (Champix) was withdrawn in October 2021.

-The two generic versions are simply called Varenicline and:

-- are nitrosamine-compliant - are on the British National Formulary - have unchanged Summary of Product Characteristics (SPC) - will have limited supplies for the first couple of months - will not have initiation (starter) packs for the first couple of months
+Varenicline Varenicline was introduced into the UK in August 2024 by Teva Pharmaceuticals, on behalf of Brown & Burk and Wave Pharma, as a licensed, prescription-only generic medication.
+The two generic versions are simply called varenicline and: - are nitrosamine-compliant - are on the British National Formulary - have identical Summaries of Product Characteristics (SPCs) to Champix Following rigorous safety and compliance checks, a nitrosamine-compliant propriety version of varenicline (Champix) was reintroduced to the UK in July 2025 by Pfizer.
+Generic varenicline and Champix do not differ pharmacologically.
+We refer to 'varenicline' throughout to refer to both the generic varenicline options that are available, and to Champix.
 Varenicline is a safe, effective and cost-effective treatment for smoking cessation in adults.
-It is a first line stop smoking aid and is recommended by NICE for treatment of tobacco dependence.
+It is a first-choice stop smoking aid and is recommended by NICE for the treatment of tobacco dependence.
 Varenicline is one of the most effective treatments available to help people quit smoking.
-It is slightly more effective than combination NRT, and significantly more effective than single form NRT and bupropion.
+It is slightly more effective than combination NRT, and significantly more effective than single- form NRT and bupropion.

-The reintroduction of varenicline as an effective stop smoking aid will be of huge benefit to people who smoke and want to quit, and it widens the available choice of stop smoking aids.

-Varenicline should be offered as a first-line stop smoking aid, including for people with mental health problems.
-Other first-line stop smoking aids are combination NRT, nicotine-containing vapes and cytisine.
+As an effective stop smoking aid, the reintroduction of varenicline is of huge benefit to people who smoke and want to quit, and it widens the available choice of stop smoking aids.
+Varenicline should be offered as a first-choice stop smoking aid, including for people with mental health problems.
+Other first-choice stop smoking aids are combination NRT, nicotine vapes and cytisine.

-Service actions for Integrated Care Boards, Commissioners, Local Pharmacy Committees, Pharmacy Leads and Local Stop Smoking Service Leads

-Communicate widely to stakeholders, including pharmacies, stop smoking practitioners and General Practice surgeries, the impending availability of varenicline and the actions that they need to take:
+Service actions for Integrated Care Boards, Commissioners, Local Pharmacy Committees, Pharmacy Leads and Local Stop Smoking Service Leads Communicate widely to stakeholders, including pharmacies, stop smoking practitioners and General Practice surgeries, about the availability of varenicline and the actions that they need to take: